UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

    - It mentions the familiarity with the LINUX command line.
    - The applications to connect to the clusters
       - terminals
-      - Remote graphical desktop ThinLinc
+      - remote graphical desktop ThinLinc

 Material for improving your programming skills
 ----------------------------------------------